We crave emotional relationships.

 I now offer one-on-one coaching and I would love to help you feel less overwhelmed by social media, business or life in general.

 Growing up, my family grew their own veggies, sewed their own clothes, used pottery dinnerware, watched PBS, and listened to NPR and classical music.
 Following a childhood filled with science, art and the outdoors, I fell in love with photography, which in turn launched a passion for Photoshop and a new medium called "the Web."

 I love my work and I want others to be able to say that, too.
 I made it my life’s mission to help people step forward and experience their entrepreneurial dreams without hiding.
 My message: there’s always a way to communicate your life's passions and be your full self.

 My family traditions remain.
-These days, I donate to micro-loan program Kiva, an LGBTQ advocate, purchase green energy for my home and office, am Green America Certified Gold (under my umbrella business name), buy organic whenever possible, and maintain a paperless business.
+These days, I donate to micro-loan program Kiva, an LGBTQ advocate, purchase green energy for my home and office, buy organic whenever possible, and maintain a paperless business.
 Most important, I’m showing my son a similar way of growing up.

 My current loves: British, Irish and Australian television, photography, popcorn, organizing, tech and true crime podcasts, analyzing tv shows with my husband, apothecary/spice shop decor, orchids and gardening.